k21971/EvilHack/doc/evilhack-changelog.md

   destoryed or fell off when polymorphing
 - Fix: incorrect feedback when attempting to steal from a monster and the objects being stolen have the oilskin object property
+- Fix: if the player blows up their bag of holding, make known the bag, and the object placed inside of it that made the bag blow up